alvaro-cabrera/automated_allocations/README.md

       - Certifiers can be assigned to more than 1 aircraft at the same time, as they are the ones that have to sign so they can sign on one aircraft and go to a close one to sign that one

+      - Careful that the aircraft code (i.e, EIA) can be repeated in the same workpack allocation, as the plane can arrive more than 1 time per day.
+So, the unique key should be WP (column M)

    - Possible approach:

       1. "Translate" the aircraft code in the Allocation Sheet to the corresponding aircraft type.
 This should be done just once.
          - BL_and BN_: 787-9
          - BM_: 787-10
-         - EI_: A320 N2500
+         - EI_: A320 V2500
          - AE(A-J):321 V2500
          - AE(K-ONWARDS): 321 NEO
          - ET_: B777.
 Represented as B772 and B773 in Hooz'N. But there are not any B772 in Etihad, so actually an ET_ will always be a B773
          - DD_: B777F
          - AP_: A380
          - XW_: A350
       2. Remove any sick or leave operator from the Hooz'N Excel.
-Copy paste the B1 sheet of the Excel file (shown in the image), as in there we have all the information we will need:
+Copy paste the B1 sheet of the Excel file (shown in the image), as in there we have all the information we will need: name, allocation zone, certifications, <code style="color : red">shift?</code> and operator type (LE, E, T). <code style="color : red">Anything else we should be looking here?</code>

 <code style="color : red">QUESTIONS:</code>:
    - What does the A/L3 in red indicate in the certifications?
    - Do we need to look at the B2 engineers at any point here?
    - What was special of the name in orange on the Hooz'N?
+   - What does ADT mean in Bay?
+And which bay should it be?